-Regional Waste Plan: Implementation Approaches State-level public policy priorities identified by Metro and/or local government elected bodies.
-Agreements between Metro and local governments, and between Metro or local governments and non-profit or community-based organizations.
-Formal actions taken through code amendments, administrative reviews, licenses, franchises and other instruments.
-Regional work groups convened by Metro to assist in developing programs and activities to achieve the goals and actions of the plan.
-Investments in non-profit and for-profit organizations to achieve the goals and actions of the plan.
-Actions may be associated with existing program plans and partnerships implemented by Metro, city, county and state agencies.
+Regional Waste Plan: Implementation Approaches Legislative agendas State-level public policy priorities identified by Metro and/or local government elected bodies.
+Partnership agreements Agreements between Metro and local governments, and between Metro or local governments and non-profit or community-based organizations.
+Metro and/or local government code and authorizations Formal actions taken through code amendments, administrative reviews, licenses, franchises and other instruments.
+Regional work groups Regional work groups convened by Metro to assist in developing programs and activities to achieve the goals and actions of the plan.
+Grants Investments in non-profit and for-profit organizations to achieve the goals and actions of the plan.
+Existing programs Actions may be associated with existing program plans and partnerships implemented by Metro, city, county and state agencies.